r-arvind/r-arvind.github.io/_posts/2020-12-26-4-seo-practices-that-every-frontend-developer-should-follow.md

 #### Meta Description

 Meta description is another extremely important tag.
+Whenever you search for something in google, the small description that you see below each link is the Meta description of the website.

 <figure class="image">
 <img src="{{site.imageurl}}/seo-tips/meta.png" alt="An example of Title tag for SEO" />